ralph367/webapp-pizza/README.md

 ## Coding

 For more details about the code and each function check the corresponding file, a docstring for each function is added for some explanations

+## Admin

+Added only the ability to create a new pizza object from the web application, in order to edit/remove you need to access the server's database or by using django's rest framework.
+If you are an admin and logged you will see a new button in the menu to add a pizza